caktus/guidebook/docs/RDS.md

-One wrinkle is that RDS backups are of the entire cluster, not a single database, and the only way to restore is to create a new RDS instance running the backup\'s data.
+One wrinkle is that RDS backups are of the entire cluster, not a single database, and the only way to restore is to create a new RDS instance running the backup's data.

-So to restore a database, we\'d restore the backup to create a new temporary RDS instance, dump the database(s) we want, restore the dumps to the actual RDS instances, then remove the temporary RDS instance.
+So to restore a database, we'd restore the backup to create a new temporary RDS instance, dump the database(s) we want, restore the dumps to the actual RDS instances, then remove the temporary RDS instance.